Martyn Crucefix

 Martyn Crucefix (born 1956 in Trowbridge, Wiltshire) is a British poet, translator and reviewer.
 Published predominantly by Enitharmon Press, his work ranges widely from vivid and tender lyrics to writing that pushes the boundaries of the extended narrative poem.
 His themes encompass questions of history and identity (particularly in the 1997 collection A Madder Ghost) and – influenced by his translations of Rainer Maria Rilke – more recent work focuses on the transformations of imagination and momentary epiphanies.
 His new translation of Rilke's Sonnets to Orpheus was published by Enitharmon in the autumn of 2012.
 Most recent publication is The Time We Turned published by Shearsman Books in 2014.

 Life

-Crucefix attended Trowbridge Boys High School, then spent a year studying medicine at Guys Hospital Medical School, before switching to take a first class degree in English Literature at Lancaster University.
+Crucefix attended Trowbridge Boys' High School, then spent a year studying medicine at Guy's Hospital Medical School, before switching to take a degree in English literature at Lancaster University.
 He completed a D.Phil. at Worcester College, Oxford, writing on the poetry of Percy Bysshe Shelley and Enlightenment and Romantic theories of language.
-He currently teaches in North London and is married to Louise Tulip.
-They have two children Tom and Anna.
+He teaches in North London and is married to Louise Tulip.
+They have two children.